 d) Go to the Power-Up Custom Loader.

-e) Choose your domain, enter your GTM Web ID, and select your website's platform, either Shopify or WordPress.
+e) Choose your domain, enter your GTM Web ID, and select your website's platform, either Shopify, WordPress or Magento.

 Save your settings and test them using the instructions provided below.